Our Team

 Jerica Knox, PhD

-Dr. Knox is a Postdoctoral Fellow at the National Center for School Mental Health where she primarily focuses her evaluative efforts on the National Center for Safe Supportive Schools.
-Dr. Knox takes a strengths-based approach to understanding home and school contextual factors that promote well-being in children and adolescents.
+Dr. Knox is an Assistant Professor at the National Center for School Mental Health, where she primarily focuses her evaluative efforts on the National Center for Safe Supportive Schools.
+She takes a strengths-based approach to understanding home and school contextual factors that promote well-being in children and adolescents.
 She uses qualitative and quantitative methods to examine the effectiveness of culturally responsive and trauma-informed approaches.

 Nancy Lever, PhD